A robust prepaid card for parents with young kids — but it has an unavoidable monthly fee.

 PIN transaction fee

 Expert reviewFamZoo is one of the more robust prepaid debit card platforms for families.
-You get real-time money requests, instant transfers between FamZoo cards and detailed spending alerts when your kids use their cards.
+You get real-time money requests, instant transfers between FamZoo cards and detailed spending alerts when your kids use their cards at stores or online.
 The card focuses on teaching kids how to save, spend and give, so it’s a great option for parents with young kids.
 According to FamZoo, over 50% of its users are under age 13.

 But cash reloads cost you and there’s an unavoidable subscription fee.
 You’ll pay $5.99 on a month-to-month basis, although you could pay as little as $2.49 a month if you buy a two-year subscription.
 But if you were hoping to avoid monthly fees altogether, FamZoo isn’t the card for you.

-Like other prepaid debit cards, FamZoo comes with the ability to add a secondary account holder, track spending, set automatic payments and receive notifications through an app.
+Like other prepaid debit cards, FamZoo comes with the ability to shop at stores and online, add a secondary account holder, track spending, set automatic payments and receive notifications through an app.
 Other benefits include:

 - Free trial.
 Your first 30 days are free.
 Should you cancel your subscription, make sure it’s at least 24 hours before the trial ends.